zalando-stups/documentation/components/taupage.rst

 ..
 NOTE::
    EBS volumes are always attached first.
 This way you can use them in your RAID definitions.
+   But it doesn't necessarily makes sense to use them in a RAID configuration, since AWS already mirrors them internally.

    Depending on your instance virtualisation type, the final device names can be slightly different.
 Please refer to: